Los Angeles, CA

 Join us for a hands-on evening of inspiration and creativity!
 Kathy Fry, co-organizer of the Portland Winter Light Festival and Visual Communications Principal at Mayer/Reed, will lead us in a lantern-making workshop.

-Each participant will create their own pattern and design using different colored tissue paper, and each lantern will have an LED light that enables it to light up.
+Each participant will create their own lantern.
+Starting from one of two basic designs, you are encouraged to make the design your own with color, pattern and LED lights.
 All supplies and materials are provided and no experience is required - bring any fun ideas you may have to aid in the building process!

 Then on February 4 at 6pm, bring your creations and join hundreds of other lantern-makers at the first annual Art Lantern Parade on the last night of the Portland Winter Light Festival.